Millionaires (group): 2015–present: Bad Girls Club, singles releases, Allison's & Anissa’s departures, & new members

+Musical style

+Alternative Press described them as sounding like an "edgier Ke$ha" and as being "the epitome of Myspace in its prime."
+The group is associated with the scene subculture by some publications, such as Alternative Press.
+Additionally, Kerrang! referred to them as a "Myspace band" due to their popularity on Myspace early in their career.

 Tours

 Millionaires have headlined four tours: the Get F$cked Up tour from July–August 2008 with Hyper Crush, Brokencyde, And Then There Were None, and The Arrival; the Just Got Paid, Let's Get Laid tour from January–February 2009 with Cash Cash, I Set My Friends on Fire, and Watchout!
 Theres Ghosts; the Ka$h 4 Ku$h Tour with Brokencyde, Kill Paradise and The Hit; and their tour, the I Get Around Tour from June to July 2011 with Breathe Electric, Christian TV, Set It Off, and Big Heed and ALIen on select dates.
 Their latest tours have been the Loaded Tour with Mickey Avalon which lasted from June 3-July 1, 2012, and the Your Girl Does Party Tour which lasted from July 2-July 18, 2012.
 Also, their album release tour, titled, The Tonight Tour, started April 12, 2013, and continued until mid June 2013.
 From May 20, 2013, to June 2, 2013, Millionaires toured with Brokencyde in the United Kingdom, Scotland, France, and Germany.